ComputationalRadiationPhysics/jungfrau-photoncounter/doc/specs.md

 - show photon maps, current pedestal map, gain stage map and pedestal drift data
 - show highest value
 - displayable on different computer
-- only show 'interesting' frames (frames with a certain amount pixels which are not in gain stage 0)
+- only show 'interesting' frames (frames with a certain amount of pixels which are not in gain stage 0)

 ### Clustering